Shivansh-Bakshi/shivanshbakshi.dev-blog-posts/home-server/pt-1-setting-up-the-network.md

 ![Zero Trust Tunneling](./pt-1/zero-trust-1.png "Zero Trust Network Access")

 In this model, applications are never exposed to the internet.
-They are only viisble to authenticated users.
+They are only visible to authenticated users.
 A quick google search on Zero Trust Model reveals far more than this blog post can, but you can read more on Cloudflare's site [here](https://www.cloudflare.com/zero-trust/), or Winlow TG's site [here](https://winslowtg.com/zero-trust-network-access-ztna-a-network-without-borders/).

 I will go in-depth about configuring your server with the zero trust model in further posts in this series, since this is the model that I am going with.
 If this is the mode you choose to follow, you *can* skip this post, but if you have an extra router lying around, this post will perhaps be helpful for you too.